getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 For a variety of reasons, not the least of which is terminology precedent, "inheritance" (and "prototypal inheritance") and all the other OO terms just do not make sense when considering how JavaScript *actually* works (not just applied to our forced mental models).

-Instead, as we'll see in the next chapter, "delegation" is a more appropriate term, because these relationships are not *copies* but **links**, and delegation uses these links.
+Instead, as we'll see in the next chapter, "delegation" is a more appropriate term, because these relationships are not *copies* but delegation **links**.